Professor / Owner

 Veronica Mota has been training BJJ since 2009.
-Veronica received her purple belt from Jeff Messina in 2012.
+Veronica received her Black Belt from Jeff Messina in 2017.
 She is an active competitor and also teaches the Women’s BJJ and Self Defense class at Revolution.
 Veronica also practices Judo and incorporates Judo techniques in her class.
 “I’m excited to help others reach their goals!”

 2011 Judo Alamo Classic – Silver

 2013 Abu Dhabi pro trials – Bronze purple belt

 2013 Dallas Open - Gold purple belt

 2013 American Nationals - Gold purple belt

 2014 Boston Open – Double Silver purple belt